zudochkin/awesome-newsletters/README.md

 * [Deep Learning Weekly](http://www.deeplearningweekly.com/).
 That's new and exciting from academia to the grubby depth of industry right to your inbox.
 * [Artificial Intelligence Weekly](http://aiweekly.co/).
 A weekly collection of the best news and resources on Artificial Intelligence amd Machine Learning.
 * [The Wild Week in AI](https://www.getrevue.co/profile/wildml).
 A weekly AI & Deep Learning newsletter.
+* [Machine Learning Weekly](http://mlweekly.com/).
+A hand-curated newsletter about machine learning and deep learning.

 ## Technology in General
 * [Barista.io](http://www.barista.io/).
 Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.